 Just as common is a multi-brand setup in which companies are offering multiple products each with a different brand name.
 Often, service centers in these companies are set up similarly to those with multiple languages - one department is organizing the support for all brands (and often they also have service in more than one language).

 Both scenarios are featured in this article because from a babelforce perspective they are identically structured.
 This is how you could set them up:

-- Set up a brand- or language specific Welcome prompt; this way you can, for instance, tag a call and associate it with a language or brand (this allows you to do a number of cool things with it afterwards, like setting session variables and update your tickets or logs according to brand and language, find out more about this by learning about local events)
+- Set up brand- or language specific welcome audios; this way you can, for instance, tag a call and associate it with a language or brand.
+This allows you to do a number of cool things with it afterwards, like setting session variables and update your tickets or logs according to brand and language.
+Find out more about this by learning about local Automations.

-- Then you setup a routing for each brand and language
+- In the next step, you set up the routing for each brand and language.

 - Lastly, organize your agents in groups based on their language skills and/or knowledge.
 Sometimes, you also want to use tags, depending on the outcome you want to achieve.